 The sum of annual disease-specific smoking-attributable costs, estimated from the disease-specific PAR-estimates by age and gender, exceed the annual smoking-attributable costs from all causes, estimated by the all-causes PAR-estimates by age and gender.
 Therefore each estimate of the annual disease-specific costs attributable to smoking is calibrated by a reduction factor proportional to their share of the sum of annual disease-specific costs attributable to smoking.
 In the calculation of the annual smoking-related direct and productivity costs for current smokers (Study II), these calibrated smoking-related costs by age, gender and disease are furthermore distributed by quantity of daily tobacco consumption.
-This is made by multiplying the annual smoking-related direct and productivity costs for current smokers (by age, gender and disease) of the overall ever-smokers' estimated PAR% (by age, gender and disease).
+This is made by multiplying the annual smoking-related direct and productivity costs for current smokers by a factor representing the share of the quantity-specific PAR% (by age, gender and disease).